dymmond/esmerald/docs/en/docs/extensions.md

 Flask on the other hand has a pattern of having those plugin objects with an `init_app` function.

 Well, what if we could have the best of both?
-[Esmerald](./application/applications.md) as you are aware is extremely flexible and dynamic in design and therefore having an `INSTALLED_APPS` wouldn't make too much sense right?
+[Ravyn](./application/applications.md) as you are aware is extremely flexible and dynamic in design and therefore having an `INSTALLED_APPS` wouldn't make too much sense right?

 Also, how could we create this pattern, like Flask, to have an `init_app` and allow the application to do the rest for you?
-Well, Esmerald now does that via its internal protocols and interfaces.
+Well, Ravyn now does that via its internal protocols and interfaces.

 !!!
 Note
     Extensions only exist on an [application level](./application/levels.md#application-levels).